hcl14/LLM_interview_research/README.md

 6. Smoke testing
 7. ...

+Integration test (autotest) - after assembly, the correctness of operation is checked, where, for example, openssl encrypts a string after assembly with a bunch of methods (Chromium is only half covered with autotests)

-**Integration test** can be described in the following way: For example, there is a job that builds a Docker image for deployment.
+**Integration test** (autotest) checks operability after assembly.
+If we're developing something like opessl, we want to check that it encrypts and decrypts a string with a bunch of methods.
+Another example - let there be a job that builds a Docker image for deployment.
 For instance, a Python application - which pulls some libraries.
 After assembling the Docker image you run it and make a `curl` request.
 The essence of the test is to check whether the Docker was built correctly and whether the program is able to respond.
 For example, the image might pull a lot of components that need to work together, and the service might not respond because something didn't get pulled in.
+It's known that Chromium is only half-covered with autotests.

 **Functional test** - Say, developers send their requests to various services of the project through Postman.